Azure/Azure-Sentinel/README.md

-# Orion
+# Azure Sentinel
-Welcome to the Orion repository!
-This repo contains sample queries, dashboards and playbooks to help you get ramped up with Orion.
-You can also submit any [issues](https://github.com/Azure/Orion/issues) or feature requests as you onboard to Orion.
+Welcome to the Azure Sentinel repository!
+This repo contains sample queries, dashboards and playbooks to help you get ramped up with Azure Sentinel.
+You can also submit any [issues](https://github.com/Azure/Azure-Sentinel/issues) or feature requests as you onboard to Azure Sentinel.

 # Contributing